 Just Moved?
 Get to Know Your New City06/16/2017 Savor Being a Tourist While You’re Getting Settled in Your New HomeYay!
 Your household move is finished.
 You’re in your new home and beginning to get your stuff unpacked and placed where you want them.
-That’s a lot of work, for sure.
-But there is one more thing you should be doing.
+That’s a lot to handle, for sure.
+But there is yet another thing you should be doing.
 And the sooner you do it, the cheerier you’ll be.
 You should be getting familiar with your new locale.Undoubtedly you looked into where you’d be going when you first determined or first learned you had to move.
-Now that you’re here, though, it’s time to really get acclimated …Go for a stroll and explore your new neighborhood – get to know the “lay of the land,” meet and greet the neighbors, discover the closest parks and recreation areas, figure out the fastest route to your children’s’ schools (either by foot or by car)Find the closest businesses to cater to your needs – supermarkets, shopping malls, gas stations, movie theaters coffee shops, fast food places, restaurants, libraries, bookstores, and so onVisit the closest “Welcome Center” and pick up brochures pointing out local attractions that suit your fancy – art museums, historical museums (most of all those focused on local history), sports arenas, bike and walking trails, convention centers, and theaters or auditoriums that specialize in stage presentations, for exampleBut then, one of the fastest and easiest (if less engaging and personal) ways to learn about your new community isn’t by foot or by car – it’s by way of the Internet.
+Now that you’re here, though, it’s time to really get acclimated …Go for a stroll and explore your new neighborhood – get to know the “lay of the land,” meet and greet the neighbors, discover nearby parks and recreation areas, figure out the fastest route to your children’s’ schools (either by foot or by car)Find the closest businesses to cater to your needs – supermarkets, shopping malls, gas stations, movie theaters coffee shops, fast food places, restaurants, libraries, bookstores, and the likeVisit the closest “Welcome Center” and get yourself some brochures pointing out local attractions that suit your fancy – art museums, historical museums (most of all those focused on local history), sports arenas, bike and walking trails, convention centers, and theaters or auditoriums that specialize in stage presentations, for exampleBut then, one of the fastest and easiest (if less engaging and personal) ways to learn about your new community isn’t by foot or by car – it’s by way of the Internet.
 Google, Google Maps, Yelp, and Citysearch are among today’s choice online resources for ferreting out local attractions.
 They’ll direct you to^pinpoint}78} all the most popular gathering places your community has to offer.
 Don’t just take the word of online reviews, though.
 Go to the recommended places and make your own determination as to whether you like them or not.Not really comfortable with the Internet or phone apps?
 That’s okay, just stick with actual physical exploration.
 That’s frequently the best way to get to know a place, anyhow.
 Getting out and about and speaking with people in person generally leaves a much stronger impression than does picking information off a computer or phone screen.
 Still, the Internet can at least alert you to what’s out there.Here’s another thought.
-If you truly want to get acquainted with people in your new hometown, seek out local clubs and organizations that coincide with your interests, your hobbies, or your worldview and join them.
-You might also consider involving yourself in some kind of local community service, making yourself useful to the school system, daycare centers, nursing homes, homeless shelters, rescue missions, government agencies, or whatever might best engage your talents.
+If you truly want to get acquainted with people in your new hometown, find local clubs and organizations that coincide with your interests, your hobbies, or your worldview and join them.
+You might also consider involving yourself in this or that local community service, making yourself useful to the school system, daycare centers, nursing homes, homeless shelters, rescue missions, government agencies, or whatever might best engage your talents.
 Funny thing about community service (and you intuitively know it’s true!): what you give to the community has a way “giving back” to you.
 And it’ll be no time at all before you start feeling that your new hometown is home indeed and you’re a tourist there no more.